Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What’s the most common “fit mistake” people make?

-Shopping on width and style, then discovering the sofa doesn’t work when it’s fully reclined.
-Open depth, wall clearance, and walkway space are the three measurements that prevent expensive surprises.
+Shopping by width and style, then discovering the sofa does not work when fully reclined.
+Open depth, wall clearance, and walkway space are the measurements that prevent expensive surprises.

 Previous post